PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-News-Search/go.md

 ---
-title: 'Hızlı başlangıç: Bing Haber Arama REST API ve Go kullanarak haber alın'
+title: 'Quickstart: Get news using Bing News Search REST API and Go'
 titleSuffix: Azure Cognitive Services
-description: Bu hızlı başlangıçta Bing Haber Arama API'si çağırmak için go dili kullanılır.
-Sonuçlar, sorgu dizesi tarafından tanımlanan haber kaynaklarının adlarını ve URL 'Lerini içerir.
+description: This quickstart uses the Go language to call the Bing News Search API.
+The results include names and URLs of news sources identified by the query string.
 services: cognitive-services
 author: aahill
 manager: nitinme